IhezuoDivine/My-portfolio-/README.md

-### 🚀 What I’m working on
+     What I’m working on
-- Learning **JavaScript** and **PHP**
+1 Learning JavaScript and PHP
-- Exploring **full-stack development**
+2 Exploring full-stack development
-- Building and improving projects
+3 Building and improving projects
+4 Building cool projects and improving my coding skills

-### ⚡ Interests & Skills
+        Interests & Skills
-- Web development (**HTML, CSS, JavaScript, PHP**)
+1 Web development (HTML, CSS, JavaScript,)
-- Problem-solving and efficient coding
+2 Problem-solving and efficient coding
-- Civil engineering

-### 📫 Get in touch
-- Open to collaboration and learning from others
-- Check out my projects and feel free to give feedback
- I'm Ihezuo Divine Chikezie

-Welcome to my GitHub!
-I'm a full-stack web developer passionate about building functional and user-friendly applications.
-I work with HTML, CSS, JavaScript, and PHP, and I'm constantly learning new technologies to improve my skills.

-  What I’m working on:
-Learning JavaScript and PHP more deeply
- Exploring full-stack development
- Building cool projects and improving my coding skills

  A little about me:
 I love problem-solving and creating efficient solutions I'm also interested in civil engineering
  Always open to collaboration and learning from others

- Get in touch:
+            Get in touch
+1 Open to collaboration and learning from others
-Feel free to check out my repositories and give feedback!
+2 Check out my projects and feel free to give feedback
- Let’s connect and build something awesome together.